Introduction

 HUMAN YEAS8

-We see the 331 up proteins are 100% correct discoveries and the 486 down proteins contain just one false discovery.
+We see that the up proteins are 100% correct discoveries and the down proteins contain just one false discovery.

 As as example, we pick out most significant of the latter proteins: